Juliuxs/Juliuxs/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on custom API solutions
+- 🔭 I’m currently working on custom API solutions.
-- 🌱 I’m currently learning microservices and golang
+- 🌱 I’m currently learning microservices and golang.
-- 👯 I’m looking to collaborate on projects with unique ideas
+- 👯 I’m looking to collaborate on projects with unique ideas.
 - 💬 Ask me about API architecture.
--->

 <h3>🚀 Some Tools I Use</h3>